bap14/Streamlabs_DonatedRaffle/README.md

 1. Streamlabs Chatbot will not always respond to every request immediately.
 There is a 2-second cooldown on sending messages.
-This will be very apparent if you use the management command to choose multiple winners.
+This will be very apparent if you use the management command to choose multiple winners and the setting "Announce Winners Individually" is enabled.
 The names will appear as separate messages in chat.